 For some time now I wanted to make a kind of codfish fritters, but slightly different.
 Lighter, healthier, and easier.

 So, I did it!
 I cooked these tasty codfish fritters, which are perfect for snacking around or for making a Christmas meal.
-Especially for those more sensitive that don’t like codfish that much, this recipe is a must.
+Especially for those more sensitive and who don’t like codfish that much, this recipe is a must.

 Here’s the thing, I am always thinking about new things and creating tasty recipes!

-Well, they taste good to me!
+Well, they taste good to me, amazingly good!
 Ahah I hope that you’ll enjoy them as much as I do.

-But nothing like giving this recipe a shot and trying it, to see if you’re as big a fan as I am!
+But nothing like giving this recipe a shot and trying it out, to see if you’re as big a fan as I am!